 Rebecca’s balanced, cooperative, and pragmatic approach will help move discussions from the political and personal, to the issues and priorities Saanich Council needs to focus on to move us forward.

-I have a long track record of community service and the professional qualifications to well.
-As a consultant, I work every day with local governments around the country to help them manage and improve the financial sustainability of their most critical services – water.
-After a narrow defeat by 30 votes in the 2014 election, I enrolled in a part-time Master’s of Public Administration Degree at UVic to enhance my understanding of local government operations and ensure my contributions to Saanich are informed and effective.
+Rebecca’s long record of professional experience and community service show her commitment and ability to get the job done.
+As a consultant, she works every day with local governments across Canada, helping them manage and improve the financial sustainability of their most critical services – water.
+Her commitment to learning and public service is clear; after a narrow defeat by 30 votes in the 2014 election, Rebecca enrolled in a part-time Master’s of Public Administration Degree at UVic to enhance her understanding of local government operations and ensure her contributions to Saanich are informed and effective.

-- Current member of the Royal Oak Community Association, Victoria Placemaking Network, Fair Vote Canada, the Greater Victoria Cycling Coalition, Habitat Acquisition Trust, and the College of Applied Biology
+Member of the Royal Oak Community Association, Victoria Placemaking Network, Fair Vote Canada, Greater Victoria Cycling Coalition, Habitat Acquisition Trust, and the College of Applied Biology